Azure/alz-monitor/docs/wiki/Introduction-to-deploying-ALZ-Monitor.md

 ## Cleaning up an ALZ Monitor Deployment

 In some scenarios, it may be necessary to remove everything deployed by the ALZ Monitor solution.
-If you want to clean up all resources deployed, please refer to the instructions on running the [clean up PowerShell script](https://github.com/Azure/alz-monitor/wiki/Cleaning-up-an-ALZ-Monitor-Deployment).
+If you want to clean up all resources deployed, please refer to the instructions on running the [Cleaning up an ALZ Monitor Deployment](./Cleaning-up-an-ALZ-Monitor-Deployment).

 # Next steps
-- To customize policy assignments, please proceed with [Customize Policy Assignment](https://github.com/Azure/alz-monitor/wiki/CustomizePolicyAssignment)
+- To customize policy assignments, please proceed with [Customize Policy Assignment](./Customize-Policy-Assignment)
-- To deploy with GitHub Actions, please proceed with [Configure an automated deployment with GitHub Actions](https://github.com/Azure/alz-monitor/wiki/Deployment-automated-with-GitHub-Actions)
+- To deploy with GitHub Actions, please proceed with [Deploy with GitHub Actions](./Deploy-with-GitHub-Actions)
-- To deploy with Azure CLI, please proceed with [Deploy manually with Azure CLI](https://github.com/Azure/alz-monitor/wiki/Deployment-manual-with-Azure-CLI)
+- To deploy with Azure CLI, please proceed with [Deploy with Azure CLI](./Deploy-with-Azure-CLI)
-- To deploy with Azure PowerShell, please proceed with [Deploy manually with Azure PowerShell](https://github.com/Azure/alz-monitor/wiki/Deployment-manual-with-Azure-PowerShell)
+- To deploy with Azure PowerShell, please proceed with [Deploy with Azure PowerShell](./Deploy-with-Azure-PowerShell)